Azure/azure-iot-sdk-python/migration_guide_iothub.md

 ```

 ## TLS/SSL Customization
-To allow users more flexibility, we have added the ability to inject an `SSLContext` object into the client via the optional `ssl_context` keyword argument to factory methods in order to customize the TLS/SSL encryption and authentication.
+To allow users more flexibility with TLS/SSL authentication, we have added the ability to inject an `SSLContext` object into the `IoTHubSession` via the optional `ssl_context` keyword argument that is present on the constructor and factory methods.
 As a result, some features previously handled via client APIs are now expected to have been directly set on the injected `SSLContext`.

-By moving to a model that allows `SSLContext` injection we not only bring our client in line with standard practices, but we also allow for users to modify any aspect of their `SSLContext`, not just the ones we previously supported via API.
+By moving to a model that allows `SSLContext` injection we can allow for users to modify any aspect of their `SSLContext`, not just the ones we previously supported via API.

 ### Server Verification Certificates (CA certs)
 #### V2